 If you travel once a year or less, a mid-tier card like the Chase Sapphire Preferred or Amex Gold offers strong rewards without the $500+ annual fee.
 See our Amex Gold vs Chase Sapphire Preferred comparison for a detailed breakdown.

-If you want zero annual fee and zero FTF, the Chase Freedom Unlimited and Capital One SavorOne both work.
+If you want zero annual fee and zero FTF, the Wells Fargo Autograph, Chase Freedom Unlimited, and Capital One SavorOne all work.
 No annual cost, no international surcharge, and solid everyday earning rates.

 Use our Card Advisor to find which no-FTF card earns the most on your actual spending categories.
 It takes 60 seconds and works without an account.